What is Contract Manufacturing?

 Instead of doing everything internally, the company partners with Rosti for contract manufacturing.
 Here’s how the process works:

-- Injection Moulding Production: Using advanced plastic injection moulding, Rosti manufactures the components in small batches, ensuring precision and quality.
+2. Injection Molding Production: Using advanced plastic injection molding, Rosti manufactures the components in small batches, ensuring precision and quality.

-- Assembly and Quality Control: Components are assembled into sub-systems or complete devices, with rigorous quality checks and compliance with medical sterilisation standards.
+3. Assembly and Quality Control: Components are assembled into sub-systems or complete devices, with rigorous quality checks and compliance with medical sterilization standards.

-By using Rosti’s services, the medical company can:
+By using Rosti’s services, the healthcare company can:

-Read more: 4 Key Trends for Medical Plastic Injection Moulding.
+Read more: 4 Key Trends for Medical Plastic Injection Molding

 Benefits of Contract Manufacturing